 In response to Covid-19, for 2020/21 we have adapted all our courses to combine face and face and online teaching and for selected courses, have introduced the option of a January start date.

-For more information about this, as well as the health and safety measures we are introducing on campus and information about our student support services, facilities, social activities and accommodation, please see our further FAQs.
+For more information about this, as well as the health and safety measures we introduced on campus during the autumn of 2020, and information about our student support services, facilities and social activities, please click here.

 Information about our response during the spring term, following the Prime Minister’s announcement of a national lockdown on Monday 4 January 2021, will be added in due course.